-Section 28-01-46 allows the court to grant the plaintiff an extension for serving the affidavit, if "good cause" is shown and if the request for additional time is made before the three months have passed.
+Finally, the law allows the court to grant the plaintiff an extension if "good cause" is shown and if the request for additional time is made before the three months have passed.
 But if you fail to file the affidavit on time, your medical malpractice case will be dismissed "without prejudice," meaning you'll probably have the opportunity to re-file it.